FAQ

 You can stake more AAVE tokens in the Safety Module or receive stkAAVE, but that would increase your cooldown period based on the amount received.
 Even if the amount received is big enough, it will reset your cooldown period requiring you to activate it again before you can unstake.

-You can claim your rewards at any time over the staking section clicking on "Claim".
+You can claim your rewards at any time on the staking section by clicking on "Claim".
 The AAVE tokens from the reward will be in your connected wallet as soon as the transaction is confirmed.

 GHO Stablecoin